 - Majority of the children reside in orphanages with voluntary and professional staff.

-- Both boys and girls are waiting for families and are mostly 3+ years of age at referral.
+- Both boys and girls are waiting for families.

 - Brief child study and medical report is provided.

 - Single men or women are eligible and must be over 30 and less than 45 years of age to adopt a child under 4 years old, under 50 years of age to adopt a child 4-8 years old, and under 55 to adopt a child over 8 years old.